jhastrovio/Pers-MS-OpenAI/README.md

-﻿# Personal MS ChatGPT Actions
+﻿# Pers MS Open AI Actions

 A FastAPI-based API for integrating ChatGPT Actions with your personal Microsoft data and assistant capabilities.